Appraisal and revalidation

-Please sign off as soon as possible after appraisal date, you will be chased by automated email until this has been completed on RMS.
-Please note you must upload the completed Appraisal from any of the toolkits, and complete the appraisal output summary.
+Please sign off as soon as possible after your appraisal date, you will be reminded to complete the process by automated emails from the appraisal system.
+Appraisers – Please note you must upload the completed Appraisal from any of the toolkits and complete the appraisal output summary.

 Notice regarding feedback surveys for appraisal and revalidation

-The RO and Appraisal Leads are aware that GPs have different work environments and if a GP would find gathering data a problem please be in touch with their allocated appraiser well before the appraisal meeting for advice.
+The RO and Appraisal Leads are aware that GPs have different work environments and if a GP would find gathering data a problem, please be in touch with your allocated appraiser well before the appraisal meeting, for advice.

 The rationale behind all this is GMC guidance: